 When you complete one part of a lesson, a pop-up will display your score, details of your performance, and the option to repeat or progress to the next part.

 Playground Sessions teach through a combination of short explainer videos and interactive lessons.
-In our opinion, this hybrid method is the most suitable approach for beginners.
+In my opinion, this hybrid method is the most suitable approach for beginners.

 Any new concept (whole notes, for example) will start with a short explainer/demo video before jumping into a lesson.
 You won’t see a video before every lesson; you’ll typically only see a video when an entirely new concept is introduced or if the current one expands significantly.

-The videos provide more than enough information to complete the lessons, and don’t waste your time with needless repetition, which means the player has to think fast, and we like that.
+The videos provide more than enough information to complete the lessons, and don’t waste your time with needless repetition, which means the player has to think fast, and I like that.

 Learning begins with the Rookie Bootcamp, and it makes sense to complete it before moving on to Rookie Courses and Songs.
 You won’t get too bored because the Bootcamp lessons involve plenty of songs.